-From its humble beginnings to worldwide infamy as the not-so-secret chemical weapon in the war on aging, BOTOX® is a truly versatile little toxin.
-On the 17 year anniversary of its approval by the Food and Drug Administration for cosmetic use, we pay tribute to the treatment that introduced the term “injectable neuromodulator” into the lexicon of ladies who lunch.
+From its humble beginnings to worldwide infamy as the not-so-secret chemical weapon in the war on aging, Botox® is a truly versatile little toxin.
+On the 17th anniversary of its approval by the Food and Drug Administration (FDA) for cosmetic use, we pay tribute to the treatment that introduced the term “injectable neuromodulator” into the lexicon of ladies who lunch.

 From Sausage Poison to Medical Miracle

-European doctors in the 1800’s trace outbreaks of sometimes-fatal muscle paralysis to contaminated pork products, naming the bacterium Clostridium botulinum, from the Latin botulus, meaning “sausage.”
-It eventually led to the 1940’s and U.S. government researchers’ unsuccessful attempts to weaponize botulinum toxin type A, after theorizing that just two cups of the crystalline form of the bacteria could kill the entire world.
+European doctors in the 1800s traced outbreaks of sometimes-fatal muscle paralysis to contaminated pork products, naming the bacterium Clostridium botulinum, from the Latin ’botulus’, meaning ‘sausage’.
+It eventually led to the 1940s and U.S. government researchers’ unsuccessful attempts to weaponize botulinum toxin type A, after theorizing that just two cups of the crystalline form of the bacteria could kill the entire world.

-Instead, in the 1960’s, American scientists begin experimenting with the therapeutic potential of botulinum toxin, injecting it between the brows of monkeys to treat crossed eyes and observing that the substance significantly reduced wrinkling in the vertical frown lines between the eyes.
+Instead, in the 1960s, American scientists began experimenting with the therapeutic potential of botulinum toxin, injecting it between the brows of monkeys to treat crossed eyes and observing that the substance significantly reduced wrinkling in the vertical frown lines between the eyes.

-Thirty years later, in the 1990’s, Pharmaceutical company Allergan licensed the drug and christened it BOTOX®, subsequently receiving FDA approval to treat a variety of medical conditions including migraines, muscle spasms like cervical dystonia, and hyperhidrosis (excessive sweating).
+30 years later, in the 1990s, pharmaceutical company Allergan licensed the drug and christened it Botox®, subsequently receiving FDA approval to treat a variety of medical conditions including migraines, muscle spasms like cervical dystonia, and hyperhidrosis (excessive sweating).

-January 2003: Cornell University Clinical Assistant Professor of Dermatology Dr. David S. Becker declares that BOTOX® can actually cause wrinkles.
+January 2003: Cornell University’s Clinical Assistant Professor of Dermatology Dr. David S. Becker declares that Botox® can actually cause wrinkles.
 Don’t look so surprised: Becker’s theory that other muscles will move to compensate, thereby creating wrinkles in adjacent areas, seems logical.
 The simple solution?
-More BOTOX® treatments (just kidding).
+More Botox® treatments (just kidding).

-January 2019: Two men walk out of a downtown Los Angeles medspa without paying for thousands of dollars-worth of non-invasive plastic surgery, including BOTOX® and filler injections.
-Local news sources broadcast their before and after photos hoping that someone will recognize and report the so-called “BOTOX® bandits.”
+January 2019: Two men walk out of a downtown Los Angeles medspa without paying for thousands of dollars-worth of non-invasive treatments, including Botox® and filler injections.
+Local news sources broadcast their before-and-after photos hoping that someone will recognize and report the so-called “Botox® bandits.”